Hey! I’m Talia and this is Workweek Lunch.

 You won’t find gourmet, novel-length recipes here.
 I have a different and MUCH SIMPLER approach to cooking and building tasty, healthy meals that you’ll be excited to eat.

-Eating “right” is hard to do.
+Eating “right” is hard to do because we are overwhelmed with information.

 As someone who has been a yo-yo dieter for years, I know.
 As someone who has spent way too much money on takeout and restaurants in the past, I know.